UNMC PA Program Admissions FAQs

 1. You have several courses listed as “highly recommended” on your prerequisite webpage.
 Do I need to take those?

-Although highly recommend courses do not have an influence on program admissions, we encourage prospective students to complete these courses so that they are better prepared for our rigorous curriculum.
+Although highly recommended courses do not have an influence on program admissions, we encourage prospective students to complete these courses so that they are better prepared for our rigorous curriculum.

 2. Can I take prerequisite courses in the summer, online, and/or at a community college?